Corporate GovernanceCorporate Governance

 (1) Independence from parent company

-The Company's management principle is "Pursue both material and spiritual prosperity through our contributions to the progress and development of society."
+The Company's management principle is "Pursue both material and spiritual prosperity through our contributions to the progress and advancement of society."
 This management principle is founded on the Spirit Venture Declaration.
-Under our parent company GMO Internet Group, Inc.'s corporate slogan of "Internet for Everyone," the GMO Internet Group is engaged in the Internet Infrastructure Business, Online Advertising & Media Business, Internet Finance Business, Cryptoasset Business and the Incubation Business.
+Under our parent company GMO Internet Group, Inc.'s corporate slogan of "Internet for Everyone," the GMO Internet Group is engaged in the Internet Infrastructure Business, Internet Security Business, Online Advertising & Media Business, Internet Finance Business, Cryptoasset Business and the Incubation Business.

 The following is the policies and views regarding group management espoused by the parent company.

-The Company, as a parent and major shareholder, always remains sufficiently vigilant to the legal compliance system of above listed subsidiaries, and supports and provides advice on certain matters concerning compliance, building an internal control system, etc. if necessary and as appropriate, for the purpose of enhancement of the overall group's corporate value."
+The Company, as a parent and major shareholder, always remains sufficiently vigilant to the legal compliance system of above listed subsidiaries, and supports and provides advice on certain matters concerning compliance, building an internal control system when necessary and as appropriate, for the purpose of enhancing the overall group's corporate value."

 "In order to enhance the corporate value of the entire Company, the Company pays sufficient attention to the status and compliance for laws and regulations at the listed subsidiaries and will provide advice and support, when and where necessary, on certain matters concerning compliance, building internal control systems, etc., as the parent and major shareholder of the listed subsidiaries.

 We respect the independent management of the listed subsidiaries and devolve to the management of the respective companies.
-In addition, given the risk for conflict of interest between non-controlling shareholdres of the listed subsidiaries and the parent company, each listed subsidiaries indigenously undertakes the selection, etc., of its External Directors.
-Also, each listed subsidiary indigenously conducts its own businesses including decicions on business matters and operations, sales activieiws of their businesses, etc. "
+In addition, given the risk for conflict of interest between non-controlling shareholders of the listed subsidiaries and the parent company, each listed subsidiaries indigenously undertakes the selection, etc., of its External Directors.
+Also, each listed subsidiary indigenously conducts its own businesses including decisions on business matters and operations, sales activities of their businesses, etc. "

 (2) Basic view and policy underlying group management